linan7788626/bending_light_cython/README.md

 # cython_pylensing_toys

 ## Introduction
-This is an improved version of my **_Glensing Toy_** with cython boosting. **_Glensing Toy_** is a software to demostrate what gravitational lensing is.
+This is an improved version of my **_Glensing Toy_** with **_Cython_** boosting. **_Glensing Toy_** is a software to demonstrate what gravitational lensing is.
 By using some combinations of mouse and keys, you can control sources and lenses. **_Glensing Toy_** shows both sources (white balls) and lensed images (blue arcs).
-Moreover, caustic and critical curves of this lensing system are shown defaultly (Figure 1).
+Moreover, caustic and critical curves of this lensing system are shown by default (Figure 1).
 By pressing "f" or "g", you can also take a look at the properties of lenses (Figure 3), and the simulated observation of the lensing system (Figure 2).

 Figure 1: